population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

-The stringency index cannot capture the extent to which the lockdown policies were enforced or adhered to, and we, therefore, also use Google Mobility data on the percent change in time spent at residential locations relative to the pre-Covid behavior [@Google2022].
+The stringency index cannot capture the extent to which the lockdown policies were enforced or adhered to, and we, therefore, also use Google Mobility data on the percentage change in the number of visitors to retail and recreation location relative to the pre-Covid behavior [@Google2022].
 Each day of the week is scaled relative to a "baseline day," which is the median value from the five weeks, January 3 -- February 6, 2020.[^6]